 An examination of the social currents of American thought and culture, emphasizing ideas and concepts that have influenced the development and growth of American institutions and values from the colonial era to the present.
 General themes include family values, husband-wife relations, and class conflicts.
-Instructor's permission.
+Prerequisite: HS 203 or HS 204.
 Offered alternate years.